ZGPAX s5

-The ZGPAX S5 is a wearable computer (or smartwatch) from China that is one line of several different lines of products (including the Kickstarter-backed Omate TrueSmart) that all use a similar chipset and roughly the same specs but with different names, case designs and camera placements.
+The ZGPAX S5 is a smartwatch from China.
+It is part of a set of products (including Omate TrueSmart) that use a similar chipset.
+The products in this set also have roughly the same specs but differ in names, case designs and camera placements.

 Specifications

 For a time, they were considerably higher-spec than competing products from larger, well-known manufacturers in that they run a fully featured version of Android 4.0.3 and can run apps without the assistance of another connected smartphone or tablet.
 They use a dual-core ARMv7 processor manufactured by MediaTek, with each core running up to 1 GHz as needed.
 Additionally, a SIM slot for voice and data cellular connectivity is included, along with Bluetooth, Wi-Fi, GPS and FM radios, effectively replicating functionality and performance of a typical smartphone.

-Another unique feature of ZGPAX S5 is a MicroSD slot which specs claim to support up to 32GB of memory; however, it appears to recognize and operate with a 64 GB MicroSD.
+Another unique feature of ZGPAX S5 is a microSD slot which specs claim to support up to 32 GB of memory; however, it appears to recognize and operate with a 64 GB microSD.
 Along with its built-in memory, that amounts to very roughly 72 GB of data carried on a wrist.

 There is a built in camera capable of adequate 720p recording, and a built in microphone and speaker which achieves decent enough fidelity and volume to function quite well with Siri-like software on Android.